What is a HomeBuyer Report? (Level 2 Survey)

 |£400,001 to £500,000+||£640+|

-To create the table Compare My Move took the average costs from a sample of 20 RICS Chartered Surveyors and Building Societies across the UK.
-Note that true house survey costs will vary depending on your particular situation and area.
+We took the average costs from a sample of 20 RICS Chartered Surveyors and Building Societies across the UK

-A Homebuyers Survey report will be presented using a traffic light system to highlight the severity of repairs.
+A HomeBuyer Report will use a traffic light system to highlight the severity of repairs.
 As the name suggests, the traffic light system works based on three colours: red, amber and green, with green meaning no repairs needed and red meaning urgent repair.

 |Colour||Condition Rating||What This Means|